Freedom of the City of London: Honorary Freedom

 Honorary Freedom of the City of London is a recognition of lifetime achievement or high international standing, and is much rarer than the broader freedom of the city.

 The granting of the Honorary Freedom of the City of London (or Freedom Honoris Causa) is extremely rare and generally awarded today only to royalty, heads of state, or figures of genuine global standing.
 It is the greatest honour that is in the power of the City of London to bestow, and usually takes place in Guildhall in the presence of the Common Council and the lord mayor, sheriffs, and aldermen, along with invited guests.

 For example, in 2013, after a gap of some eleven years, Anglican Archbishop Desmond Tutu received the Honorary Freedom of the City of London, with the ceremony taking place at Mansion House.
 In 1996, Nelson Mandela, as President of South Africa, received the same honour.
 The presentation on such occasions is made by the Chamberlain of the City of London and is often followed by a banquet at Guildhall or Mansion House.
 Historically, the first personage to be so honoured was William Pitt the Elder in 1757.
 However, there are also records of the presentation of such in May 1698 to Philemon Philip Carter, son of Nathaniel Carter (goldsmiths) in the "Freedom of the City Admission Papers" 1681–1930.
 For many years, it was the custom to present the Freedom in specially commissioned and unique gold or silver caskets, the design of which was inspired by the background and the achievements of the individual to which it was presented.
 More normal today would be to present the honour in the form of a scroll in an inscribed box.

 A small number of sheep are herded across Southwark Bridge by the Lord Mayor and Yorkshire Shepherdess among others who are members of the Worshipful Company of Woolmen, bestowed with freedom of the city, London 2021.

+Controversy

+In March 2026, the City of London Corporation reviewed the option to remove the Freedom of the City from Andrew Mountbatten-Windsor.
+The review found that the title could not be removed from the former prince because it was a legal right he had acquired by patrimony through his father Prince Philip and thus had not been subject to approval by the Common Council.
+Mountbatten-Windsor had been installed as a Liveryman of the Worshipful Company of Shipwrights in 2012 and had been styled Grand Master of the Honourable Company of Air Pilots from 2002 until January 2022, when all his royal patronages and military affiliations were returned to the Queen.

+In September 2026, the Corporation passed an Act of Common Council to create a process to confer the power to remove the title on itself.
+Since then the Corporation is urgently considering whether to remove Mountbatten-Windsor's title.